Bukka Raya I: Clashes

 During his reign Bukka would also have clashes with the Bahmani Sultans.
-The first was during the time of Mohammed Shah I and the other during the time of Mujahid Shah Bahmani.
+The first was during the time of Mohammed Shah I and the other during the time of Mujahid Shah.
 It is said that Bukka also sent a mission to China during his reign.
 Bukka died in about 1380 and was succeeded by Harihara II.

 It is also notable that under Bukka Raya's reign the capital of the Vijayanagara Empire established itself at Vijayanagara, on the south side of the river, which was more secure and defensive than their previous capital at Anegondi.

 Cultural and welfare activities

 Even with the wars and internal conflicts, Bukka still managed to help support internal improvements for the city.
 Important works of literature were also written during his rule.
 He appointed the famous Telugu poet Nachana Soma as his court poet.
 Dozens of scholars lived under the guidance of Vidyaranya and Sayana.

 Under the patronage of Bukka and other early Vijayanagar kings, a group of scholars headed by Sayana produced commentaries on the Samhitas of the four Vedas, and several of the Brahmanas and Aranyakas.